-The working languages used by the RHC shall be agreed upon by their members and designated to ensure the best communication between participants.
+9 The working languages used by the RHCs should be agreed upon by their members and designated to ensure the best communication between participants.
 The reports and IHO documents relating to RHC activities shall be in at least one of the official languages of the IHO.
-For correspondence with the Bureau, one of the official languages of the IHO shall be used.
+For correspondence with the IHO Secretariat, one of the official languages shall be used.

-A representative of the Bureau shall be invited to attend meetings of RHCs.
+10 The IHO Secretariat shall be invited to attend the meetings of RHCs as Permanent Observer.